pureYu/git_remote_repo/README.md

 prints the result (e.g. x^2) and
 cleans up the working directory.

-The application should takes parameters:
+The application takes 3 parameters:
 - location of the remote git repository
 - git commit reference that should be executed and
 - the number x